nus-cs2103-AY2324S2/ip/docs/README.md

 6. Tagging tasks

 ---
+## Getting started

+To start using Aegis Assistant, download the .jar file from [here]() and follow these steps:

+1. Place the aegis.jar file into an empty folder.
+2. Open a command terminal in your operating system and navigate to the folder containing the aegis.jar file.
+3. Run `java -jar aegis.jar`.
+Aegis Assistant will start in a chat window and is ready for use.

+## Shutting down

+When you are done with Aegis Assistant, you can shut it down using the `bye` command.

+Command: `bye`

+Aegis Assistant will terminate, but the chat window will remain open in case you want to take a look at the chat history.
+Once you are satisfied, you may close the chat window.

+---
+## Aegis Assistant Functions

 ## 1. Adding tasks

 Aegis can handle 3 different types of tasks, each with their own specific details.